yaolsenarch/Yuan_Yuan_RAG/README.md

 - **Pillar A (Ingestion):** A recursive crawler that discovers Confluence pages, cleans HTML content, and generates 384-dimensional vector embeddings using a local `all-MiniLM-L6-v2` transformer.
 - **Pillar B (Interface):** A RAG-based chat interface utilizing **Azure OpenAI (GPT-4o-mini)**.
 It includes a local **BERT-based semantic evaluator** to score the quality of AI responses.

+## 🛡️ Data Integrity & Deduplication
+A common challenge in RAG systems is "Vector Bloat"—where re-running an ingestion pipeline creates duplicate embeddings for the same content.
+This system employs a Three-Tier Deduplication Strategy to ensure a "Golden State" of 54 unique chunks:

+Deterministic Content IDs: Instead of using generic auto-incrementing IDs (e.g., id_0, id_1), we generate IDs based on the Confluence Page ID and Paragraph Index (e.g., doc_12345_p0).

+Result: If a page is re-indexed, the new vectors accurately overwrite the old ones instead of stacking.

+The "Flush-on-Sync" Protocol: The run_full_sync() function performs an atomic delete_collection before each master rebuild.

+Result: This clears out "orphaned" chunks from pages that may have been deleted or moved in Confluence.

+Recursive "Seen" Registry: During the multi-tier crawl (Favorites → Children → Linked Pages), the system maintains a processed_ids set.

+Result: Even if a page is linked multiple times across different documents, it is only cleaned, chunked, and vectorized once.

 ## 🛠️ Tech Stack
 - **Language:** Python
 - **Vector Database:** ChromaDB